BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 ```
 With that whole rigamarole, you'd know that you could translate the integer 1546288031 into an `04` opcode (to push four bytes onto the stack) followed by 9f7b2a5c (the little-endian hex representation of 1546288031).

-If you instead had a negative number, you'd need to (1) do your calculations on the absolute value of the number, then (2) bitwise-| 0x80.
+If you instead had a negative number, you'd need to (1) do your calculations on the absolute value of the number, then (2) bitwise-or 0x80.
 For example, 9f7b2a5c, which is 1546288031, would become 9f7b2adc, which is -1546288031:
 ```
 $ neglehex=$(printf '%x\n' $((0x$lehex | 0x80)))
 $ echo $neglehex